 - Web page or resource is processed and returned to user

-- When the same user tries to access a URL on Web server, the Web Agent can then grant access according to the user credential it was passed, eliminating the need for a second time login.
+- When the same user tries to access a URL on web server, the Web Agent can then grant access according to the user credential it was passed, eliminating the need for a second time login.

 Limitations of Siteminder

-- When a user logs into a computer and authentication handled by operating system, then we cannot pass user information to SiteMinder because SiteMinder was designed to work in a web server environment, where authentication is triggered upon a URL request.
+- When a user logs into a computer and authentication handled by operating system, then you cannot pass user information to SiteMinder because SiteMinder was designed to work in a web server environment, where authentication is triggered upon a URL request.

-- Though SiteMinder is a valuable tool for SSO login between disparate web applications, the user is still required to log into the platform from which the web applications will be launched.
+- Though SiteMinder is a valuable tool for SSO (Single Sign-On) login between disparate web applications, the user is still required to log into the platform from which the web applications will be launched.
 SiteMinder also requires that an agent be installed on each web server that will participate in the SSO environment.